-It is normal to feel a little weak after surgery.
+After surgery, it is normal to feel a little weak.
 Getting out of bed after surgery is not always easy, but spending time out of bed will help you heal faster.

-Your doctor may have a physical therapist or assistant teach you how to get out of bed safely.
+Your surgeon may have a physical therapist or assistant to teach you how to get out of bed safely.

-Make sure you are taking the right amount of pain medications at the right time to reduce your pain.
+Make sure you are taking the right amount of pain medicines at the right time to reduce your pain.
 Tell your nurse if getting out of bed causes a lot of pain.